Finding the Peak

 Browse our delightful shops, which are steps away from hot beverages and tasty treats baked right there.
 Find that perfect sweater or get a real Adirondack pair of gloves or boots to keep you extra warm back home.
 Relax in front of a dancing fire, enjoy a delightful meal, walk hand in hand along the misty lake.

 I love every part of fall.
-And I especially love the late show.
-Maybe you will, too.
+And I especially love the late fall show.
+Maybe you will too.

 So pick your favorite lodging.
 Enjoy your favorite dining.
 And go exploring for all the color you could want.
 If you need a suggestion about where the peak is when you arrive, feel free to contact us.